US-China Relations in the Trump 2.0 Era: A Timeline

 Meanwhile, a spokesperson from the Ministry of Commerce stated that “China will take all necessary countermeasures to defend its legitimate rights and interests”.

-February 21, 2025 – Trump signs memorandum restricting Chinese investment in the US on national security grounds
+February 21, 2025 – Trump signs a memorandum restricting Chinese investment in the US on national security grounds

 On Friday, Trump signed a National Security Presidential Memorandum (NSPM) directing the Committee on Foreign Investment in the United States (CFIUS) to restrict China-affiliated investors from investing in technology, critical infrastructure, healthcare, agriculture, energy, raw materials, and other strategic sectors in the US.